-Death creates an empty spot within us; and I have become increasingly drawn towards the ledge of this place because I believe this is where some of the answers are.
-I think it is here that we will learn to gracefully carry our grief so that we can live again.
-So, take a breathe, and come with me to the ledge.
+Death creates a hollowness inside us.
+And, the emptiness is gutting; but we have to go to this barren place to create ourselves anew.
+I have become increasingly drawn towards the ledge of this place because I believe this is where some of the answers are.
+So, take a breath, and come with me.
 I know we will both be better for it.

-It is my potential, my light, my ability to shine that frightens me.
 I am worried that I will play small, when my potential is big.
 As I write to you each week I am challenging us both not to shrink.
 I am keeping us accountable.
 I do not want either of us to fall back into an easy comfortableness when we can leap forward, towards a bold life.
 I want you to manifest the best in yourself.
 Go, create a beautiful life for yourself.
-I am not far behind you.
 We can not let life pass us by.
 Together, we've got this.

 From the Ledge with Wings in Hand,

 It's his birthday this week.
 March 22nd.
 On this day, I will always "celebrate" Mike.
 There will never be a March 22nd that I don't spend with him.
 On his birthday I purposefully choose to remember the way he lived.
 I celebrate the life and love we shared together.
 This is how I try to honor him everyday - not just on his birthday.
 That being the case, I admit that I want to do something more on his special day, but I haven't completely decided what this might be.